oracle/node-oracledb/doc/api.md

 If you are using Oracle Client 19c, the latest [Easy Connect Plus][151] syntax allows the use of multiple hosts or ports, along with optional entries for the wallet location, the distinguished name of the database server, and even lets some network configuration options be set.
-This means that [`tnsnames.ora`](#tnsadmin) or [`sqlnet.ora`](#tnsadmin) files are not needed for some further common connection scenarios.
+The whitepaper [Oracle Database 19c Easy Connect Plus Configurable Database Connection Syntax][177] discusses the syntax.
+The Easy Connect Plus syntax means that [`tnsnames.ora`](#tnsadmin) or [`sqlnet.ora`](#tnsadmin) files are not needed for some further common connection scenarios.
 For example, if a firewall terminates idle connections every five minutes, you may decide it is more efficient to keep connections alive instead of having the overhead of recreation.
 Your connection string could be `"mydbmachine.example.com/orclpdb1?expire_time=2"` to send packets every two minutes with the [`SQLNET.EXPIRE_TIME`][159] feature.
 The general recommendation for `EXPIRE_TIME` is to use a value that is slightly less than half of the termination period.